morpho-org/morpho-optimizers/README.md

 - Morpho's rates stay between the supply rate and the borrow rate of the pool, reducing the interests paid by the borrowers while increasing the interests earned by the suppliers.
 It means that you are getting boosted peer-to-peer rates or, in the worst case scenario, the APY of the pool.
 - Morpho also preserves the same experience, the same liquidity and the same parameters (collateral factors, oracles, …) as the underlying pool.

-TL;DR: Instead of borrowing or lending on your favorite pool like Compound or Aave, you would be better off using Morpho-Compound or Morpho-Aave directly.
+TL;DR: Instead of borrowing or lending on your favorite pool like Compound or Aave, you would be better off using Morpho-Compound or Morpho-Aave.

 ## Contracts overview